“Astonishing…Unclassifiably original. And frighteningly good.”

 Along with breakout festival performances at Pickathon, Austin City Limits, SXSW, Montreal Jazz Fest, Edmonton Folk Fest and the Americana Music Conference last year, Shakey has been selling out headlining shows around the country, and has recently toured alongside artists like Shovels & Rope, Phosphorescent, Robert Plant, The Devil Makes Three, Robert Ellis and Old Crow Medicine Show.

-Critics are starting to take notice too, earning him coverage from NPR Music, PBS, The New York Times, Bloomberg News, Paste Magazine, The AV Club, Consequence of Sound, Brooklyn Vegan and other national outlets.
+Critics are starting to take notice too, earning him recent coverage from NPR Music, PBS, The New York Times, Esquire, Rolling Stone, NPR World Cafe, The Wall Street Journal, Bloomberg News, Paste Magazine, American Songwriter, The AV Club and more.

 In his hometown, Shakey’s shows are the stuff of legend.
 Recently featured on the cover of Austin Monthly Magazine, the Mayor has even given him his own local holiday.
 February 9th is officially proclaimed “Shakey Graves Day” in Austin.